River City Ransom: Digital ports

 Many years after the original NES version was released, it was digitally ported to four more Nintendo systems: the Wii, Nintendo 3DS, Wii U and Nintendo Switch.
+The game has also been digitally released on Xbox One and PlayStation 4.

 The first digital port of River City Ransom was released on the Wii Virtual Console in Japan on October 23, 2007, in PAL regions on February 21, 2008, and in North America on April 21.
 The western NES titles, graphics, and storylines for the latter two releases were left intact.
 Ransom was next released on the 3DS Virtual Console available through the 3DS eShop in Japan on November 28, 2012, PAL region on July 25, 2013 and North America on November 14.
 Like other 3DS Virtual Console games, the user is able to create a restore point in the game.
 It also features a two player mode via download play.
 Only one person needs to own a copy of the game in order to play, and restore points are disabled during two player mode.
-Three years later Ransom was then made available on the Wii U Virtual Console, and another three years later, it was also released on the NES emulator available through the Nintendo Switch Online service worldwide on September 18, 2018, complete with HD graphics and the ability to create save states, like the other NES games offered.
+Three years later Ransom was then made available on the Wii U Virtual Console, and another three years later, it was also released as part of the Nintendo Classics service worldwide on September 18, 2018, complete with HD graphics and the ability to create save states, like the other NES games offered.